sqattarasingh/SQAT06/README.md

 5. In the command line enter "git commit -m "message".
 (This will push any commits made on your local environment to the          remote repository)

+6.  'git push tara master'

-6. Now using GitHub account in your project repository after you have pushed successfully Check Code/commits,to verify the new pushed commits are listed
+7. Now using GitHub account in your project repository after you have pushed successfully Check Code/commits,to verify the new pushed commits are listed